In this column, Bobby Watkins of Ruland Mfg. Co. gives us an overview of some coupling-installation best practices.

-Beam couplings require other considerations.
-Tighten one hub first and, before tightening the second screw on the other side, rotate the coupling by hand to allow it to reach its free length.
-Beam couplings, in particular, are sensitive to being installed at the free length or proper length.
+With beam couplings, tighten one hub first and then (before tightening the second screw on the other side) rotate the coupling by hand to allow it to reach its free length.
+Beam couplings in particular are sensitive to being installed at the free length or proper length.
 If you install beam couplings either compressed or extended, the life of the coupling will be drastically reduced.
-This is a particular issue with beam couplings.